 Talk to your broker-dealer (BD) or registered investment advisor (RIA) to confirm your fiduciary status and how the fiduciary rule and this delay impacts you and your relationship with your clients.

 Why should I care?

-The regulatory package changes the definition of what activities constitute ERISA fiduciary status.
-It does not change what it means to be an ERISA fiduciary – which is commonly considered the highest standard of care known to American law.
+The DOL fiduciary regulatory package changed the definition of what activities constitute ERISA fiduciary status.
+The final regulatory package did not change what it means to be an ERISA fiduciary – which is commonly considered the highest standard of care known to American law.

 The ERISA fiduciary standard

 - Strict ERISA sec.
 404 duties of loyalty and prudence.